kimkraunz/Data_Science_Projects/README.md

 https://www.kaggle.com/c/forest-cover-type-prediction

 #Kickstarter
-The Kickstarter file contains the script and presentation used for Capstone Project for the Data Science course that I took at General Assembly.
+The Kickstarter file contains the script and presentation I developed for my Capstone Project for the Data Science course that I took at General Assembly.
 I predicted whether a Kickstarter project would be funded or not and how much would be pledged in the future.
+It also contains some interesting graphs on the data that I had.
+Check it out!
+It was a great project to work on.